Charge Induction in Metals and Non-metals

 Conversion of Galvanometer to Ammeter & Voltmeter

-Galvanometer is a deflection type meter which is used to measure the current value.
-The needle present in the Galvanometer gets deflected when a current passes through it and the amount of deflection produced is proportional to the current passing through the device.
+A galvanometer is a deflection-type meter used to measure current.
+The needle in the Galvanometer deflects when a current passes through it, and the deflection is proportional to the current.

 There are two types of Galvanometers :